Sports Injury Clinic

 Find us

-The Sports Injury Clinic is located in the Brian Blatchford building and is open year round from 09:00 – 15:00 on Monday, Tuesday, Thursday and Friday.
+The Sports Injury Clinic is open year-round from 09:00 – 15:00 on Monday, Tuesday, Thursday and Friday.
+We look forward to seeing you soon.